jorvlan/raincloudplots-workshops/README.md

 ## Interested in attending?
 #### Please read the following documentation about each workshop.

 - Duration: Max.
-2 hours workshops.
+2 hours

 - Outline:
 	- What are raincloudplots?